-Whereas the Greek language (New Testament) is primarily conceptual, the Hebrew language (Old Testament) is primary pictorial.
+Whereas the Greek language (New Testament) is primarily conceptual, the Hebrew language (Old Testament) is primarily pictorial.
 For example, the Hebrew word for “anger” is “hot breath.”
 God FORMED man (human) from the dust of the ground.
 (Genesis 2:7) The word “form” means working with clay to fashion something.
 Before the computer, this is how a mock-up of an automobile was made.

+Of this truth, David testified.
 You shaped me first inside, then out; you formed me in my mother’s womb.
 I thank you, High God!
 Body and soul, I AM MARVELOUSLY MADE!
 You know exactly how I was sculpted from nothing into something.
 (Psalm 139:13-16)

 Science affirms what David states.
 “A fertilized egg is about the size of a pinhead.
 Yet, it contains information equivalent to about six billion DNA ‘chemical letters.’
-This is enough information to fill 1000 books, 500 pages thick with print so small you would need a microscope to read it!.”
+This is enough information to fill 1000 books, 500 pages thick with print so small you would need a microscope to read it!”
 (The Origin of the Universe)

 The ancient creed begins: “I believe in God THE FATHER Almighty, MAKER of heaven and earth.”
-Remember, he’s your Father.
-He’s your Creator.
+Remember, he’s your Creator Father.
 He made you.
 He formed you.
-(Deuteronomy 32:6) You are the God’s masterpiece (Ephesians 2:10) … nothing less than a work of art!
+(Deuteronomy 32:6) You are His masterpiece (Ephesians 2:10) … nothing less than a work of art!
 You are the pinnacle of Father’s creative genius.
 He touches the absolute uniqueness of your being!

 Let us bow down and worship.
 Let us kneel before the Lord our Maker.
 Psalm 95:6